• Skip to primary navigation

 • Preheat oven to 350 degrees.
 Line cookie sheets with parchment paper.

-• Cream butter and both sugars with an electric mixer until smooth and fluffy.
+• Cream butter, both sugars, and pumpkin pie spice with an electric mixer until smooth and fluffy.

 • Be sure to scrape the sides of the bowl when mixing the ingredients.